polterguy/phosphorusfive/README.md

 * [Download and install Phosphorus Five here](https://github.com/polterguy/phosphorusfive/releases) - Both binary release and source code

 **Notice** - If you download the source version, make sure you edit the `/core/p5.webapp/web.config` file, such that it contains the correct connection string for your MySQL installation.
+This normally implies simply adding your password to the existing connection string.

 ## 3 basic innovations